er537/blog/_posts/2023-09-05-whisper_interpretability.md

 </details>

 # Polysemantic acoustic neurons
 The presence of polysemantic neurons in both language and image models is widely acknowledged, suggesting the possibility of their existence in acoustic models as well.
-By listening to dataset examples at different ranges of neuron activation we uncover polysemantic acoustic neurons.
-Initially, these neurons seem to respond to a single phoneme when you focus solely on the top 10 most active instances.
-However, plotting the phonemes for varying levels of activations reveals polysemantic behaviour.
-Presented in the following visualizations of these activations for `neuron 1` and `neuron 3` in `blocks.2.mlp.1`.
+By listening to dataset examples at different ranges of neuron activation we were able to uncover these polysemantic acoustic neurons.
+Initially, these neurons appeared to respond to a single phoneme when you only listen to the max activating dataset examples.
+However, listening to examples at varying levels of activation reveals polysemantic behaviour.
+Presented in the following plots are the sounds that `neuron 1` and `neuron 3` in `blocks.2.mlp.1` activate on  at different ranges of activation.
 Additionally, audio samples are provided to illustrate this phenomenon.
 <div style="display: flex; justify-content: center;">
     <img src="/blog/assets/images/whisper_interpretability/encoder/poly_ch_sh.png" alt="poly_ch_sh" style="width: auto; height: auto;" />
 </div>